All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Scope of spending…

-The spending engaged has to relate to the set up or conception of new prototypes or design of new products.
+The spending engaged has to relate to the setup or conception of new prototypes or design of new products.
 Hence, a new product should meet a couple of criteria.
 First, it must not be made available to customers.
 Second, It outperforms technically those existing on the market.

 …and calculation of innovation tax credit in France